 The second most important tribe is your family.
 Those immediately surrounding you.
 If you’re married or in a committed relationship, your fist priority outside of yourself is this tribe of two.
 You must be committed to the success of that union.
 You must be as honest as you are devoted.
 You must make two be one.
 Never lie to, deceive, diminish, suppress, put down or think less of them.
 This tribe of two is only as strong as your commitment to build, support, champion and cheer the other person.
 The only soul mates in life are the ones you develop through constant effort and devotion.
 If the pair of you have children, they must feel encircled in this tribe.
 Devote yourself to their success.
 Provide opportunity, teach true principles of kindness, hard work, personal responsibility and devotion to the tribe!

 The third tribe in importance is the tribe of the family of God.
 You may call it something different based on your own beliefs.
 Maybe it’s the family of Allah, Adam or the human family.
 For me, I believe that we are all children of God and therefore of one family.
 But it does not matter your belief structure, you are part of a great whole.
 A body of people.
-There will always be disagreements, and difficulty within the body of this tribe, but a realization that you belong to this fragile thing called humanity can direct your actions towards others.
+There will always be disagreements, and difficulty within the body of this tribe.
+But a realization that you belong to this fragile thing called humanity can direct your actions towards others.
 Expressing your belonging in this tribe can have as many varieties as there are members.
 Maybe you decide to associate with a church, a sports team, a company, or even a political party.
-But, in my opinion, it is critical that we do not visualize, or formalize tribes outside the great whole.
-Our associations with others through organizations are merely the context in which we, as individuals with limited time, reach and resources express our devotion to humanity.
+But, in my opinion, it is critical that we do not visualize these formalities outside the great whole.
+Our associations with others, through organizations, are merely the context in which we, as individuals with limited time, reach and resources, express our devotion to humanity.